Powers of Hamilton cycles in dense graphs perturbed by a random geometric graph: Introduction

 Initiated by \citet{BFM03}, the study of randomly perturbed graphs involves taking a deterministic graph $H$ (usually with some minimum degree condition) and a random graph~$G$ (on the same vertex set) that both fail to have some property $P$, and seeing if the union of these graphs in fact has property $P$.
 In \cite{BFM03}, the property of interest is containing a Hamilton cycle, that is, a cycle covering all vertices of the graph.
 A seminal result of \citet{Dirac52} asserts that any $n$-vertex graph ($n\geq3$) with minimum degree at least $n/2$ contains a Hamilton cycle, while in $G(n,p)$,\footnote{For $n\in\mathbb{N}$ and $p\in[0,1]$, $G(n,p)$ is the random graph obtained by considering a vertex set of size $n$ and adding each of the $\binom{n}{2}$ possible edges with probability $p$, independently of each other.} \citet{posa76}, and independently \citet{Kor77}, famously proved the asymptotic threshold for Hamiltonicity to be $\log n/n$, that is, there exists a constant $C > 0$ such that, if $p \geq C\log n/n$, then $G(n,p)$ asymptotically almost surely (a.a.s.)\footnote{By `asymptotically almost surely' we mean `with probability tending to $1$ as $n$ tends to infinity'.} contains a Hamilton cycle.
 (Both these results are tight; in particular, for some constant $c > 0$, a.a.s.\ $G(n,p)$ is not even connected for $p \leq c\log n/n$.)
 Interpolating between these results, \citet{BFM03} proved that, for any $\alpha \in (0, 1/2)$, there exists a constant $C = C(\alpha)$ such that, for any $n$-vertex graph $H_n$ with minimum degree $\delta(H_n)\geq\alpha n$, the union $H_n \cup G(n,C/n)$ a.a.s.\ contains a Hamilton cycle (and this is also best possible, up to the value of $C$).
 Observe how the threshold for Hamiltonicity in $G(n,p)$ is improved upon by a logarithmic factor in this result.

-In recent years, the study of randomly perturbed (hyper)graphs has seen a tremendous boon.
+In recent years, the study of randomly perturbed (hyper)graphs has seen significant interest.
 Hamiltonicity has been considered in randomly perturbed directed graphs~\cite{BFM03,KKS16}, hypergraphs~\cite{HZ20, KKS16, MM18} and subgraphs of the hypercube~\cite{CEGKO20}.
-An increasing number of other properties and situations involving spanning structures have also been studied, including containing powers of Hamilton cycles~\cite{ADRRS21,ADR22,BMPP20, DRRS20, BPSS22}, $F$-factors\footnote{An $F$-factor is a collection of vertex-disjoint copies of $F$ covering all vertices of a graph.}~\cite{BTW19, BPSS20, HMT19+, BPSS21}, spanning trees~\cite{JK19, KKS17, BHKMPP19} and general bounded degree spanning graphs~\cite{BMPP20}; coloured randomly perturbed graphs containing rainbow spanning structures~\cite{AF19, AH21, BFP21, AHL21}; finding minimum weight structures in weighted randomly perturbed graphs~\cite{frieze21}, and playing maker-breaker~\cite{CHMP21makerbreaker} and waiter-client~\cite{CHMP21waiterclient} games on randomly perturbed graphs.
+An increasing number of other properties and situations involving spanning structures have also been studied, including containing powers of Ha\-mil\-ton cycles~\cite{ADRRS21,ADR22,BMPP20, DRRS20, BPSS22}, $F$-factors\footnote{An $F$-factor is a collection of vertex-disjoint copies of $F$ covering all vertices of a graph.}~\cite{BTW19, BPSS20, HMT19+, BPSS21}, spanning trees~\cite{JK19, KKS17, BHKMPP19} and general bounded degree spanning graphs~\cite{BMPP20}; coloured randomly perturbed graphs containing rainbow spanning structures~\cite{AF19, AH21, BFP21, AHL21}; finding minimum weight structures in weighted randomly perturbed graphs~\cite{frieze21}, and playing maker-breaker~\cite{CHMP21makerbreaker} and waiter-client~\cite{CHMP21waiterclient} games on randomly perturbed graphs.

 All of these results deal with perturbing a (hyper/di)graph by some binomial random structure, such as $G(n,p)$, or its Erd\H{o}s-Rényi $G(n,m)$ counterpart.
 Very recently, \citet{EG21} studied Hamiltonicity in graphs perturbed by a random regular graph, and \citet{Espuny21} also studied Hamiltonicity in graphs perturbed by a random geometric graph.
 In this paper, it is the latter setting we are interested in.